jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_5th_dimensional.md

 </p>

 <p>
   <strong>8th Inning:</strong> As a dot divides a line, and a line divides a plane, 3-space divides 4-space in "half," In 4-space, you are on one side of a 3-D universe, or the other.
 Bobby Cox therefore signals to hit only to right field, which has no effect to the 4-Space fielders, but makes the players think he's got something figured out.
-Morale is up, we score 2 -- its a tie!
+Morale is up, we score 2 &mdash; its a tie!
 </p>

 <p>
   <strong>9th Inning:</strong> In the top half of the inning, the 4-Spacers take advantage of removal of Mariano Rivera from the game (and their extra direction) to piece together a three-run rally.
 The crowd screams furiously at Cox's decision, but Bobby just cracks his chewing gum and sends in his pinch hitter.
-Albert Hawking is up (no one in 3-space has ever heard of Hawking -- Cox has scouted another league and pulled in a free-agent rookie especially for this game).
-2 outs, 3 on, Hawking comes up -- but as he practice swings, the 4-space pitcher sees his quarry's bat appear and disappear in his 4-space!
+Albert Hawking is up (no one in 3-space has ever heard of Hawking &mdash; Cox has scouted another league and pulled in a free-agent rookie especially for this game).
+2 outs, 3 on, Hawking comes up &mdash; but as he practice swings, the 4-space pitcher sees his quarry's bat appear and disappear in his 4-space!
 The pitch is a 4-space curve ball, at which Hawking takes a deep cut...the ball disappears immediately from every player, even the 4-spacers!
 2-out, bottom-of-the-9th grand slam!
 </p>

 <p>